Doctor of Physical Therapy

 - Provide a curriculum grounded in the liberal arts to enhance skills in critical thinking, ethical decision-making, civic engagement, self-reflection, and life-long learning.

-- Construct a curriculum that develops movement system experts dedicated to serving society.
+- Deliver a curriculum that develops movement system experts dedicated to serving society.

 - Embrace a culture of excellence, in all aspects of teaching, learning, scholarship, and service.